-

 The cloud technology has solved many of these problems.
 We have reputed service providers like Amazon, Microsoft etc providing cloud services.
 Many ERP software companies have also created their own cloud servers and offer to host their applications and client data.
 While all these has solved many challenges for small and medium enterprises that are planning to implement ERPs, it has also increased the complexity in selection of right ERP considering an additional option of choosing type of hosting such as cloud hosted solutions or Cloud ERP solutions.

+What is Cloud Hosted or on cloud ERP Solution?
 ERP solutions such as SAP S4, Oracle J D Edwards, Sage X3 are traditional ERPs.
 They have different modules primarily based on functional requirements with Finance and Accounts at the heart of it.
 Data flows between different modules.
 These ERPs need to be hosted.
 Hosting refers to the actual hardware where the software and data is installed / resides and accessed.
 The ERP can be hosted on servers located at the premises of the company installing the ERP or the ERP can be hosted on a cloud server.

 The only difference between on premise installation and on cloud ERP implementation is that the user does not have to invest in server and software such as operating system, anti- virus, firewalls etc. When it comes to paying for the ERP, the user pays the one-time cost for software, annual maintenance charges and upgrade charges.